 GRST 501: Graduate Writing is an optional course for online graduate students who are NOT on academic caution but are still apprehensive about future graduate-level writing assignments.

 Both courses cost $100 for the entire course.
 No textbook purchase is necessary and financial aid may be applied for the course fee.

 Online students who want to submit a tutoring request for a writing assignment in an on-campus intensive course, must substitute the letter "i" for the first number of your course section.

 Intensive students are always welcome to use the on-campus writing centers for face-to-face tutoring appointments over the duration of the intensive.

-Qualified students may fill in a request form, upload a draft, and provide an available time (or times) to "meet" with a trained tutor to discuss the draft over Skype.
+Students enrolled in an LUO degree program may fill in a request form, upload a draft, and provide an available time (or times) to "meet" with a trained tutor to discuss the draft over Skype.
 Therefore, this type of assistance requires a headset or a microphone and speakers in addition to the most recent free version of Skype.

 IMPORTANT NOTE: When filling out the request form for live assistance, the more available dates and times you provide, the more likely you'll be to get an appointment.

 The OWC will communicate with you via email at various junctures of a request, so make sure the junk mail setting in your Liberty webmail will not block emails from email@example.com.
 Please keep emails as they provide information about your appointment and instructions for rescheduling.
 You may update a Live Assistance Request form with a revised draft up to an hour before your appointment via the link in your confirmation email.

 Live assistance appointments have the following important date and time restrictions: